 How can you chose the right timber look tile and how should you lay them?
-Consider these tips below.
+Consider these tips below about laying timber look tiles.

-Tip 1: Lay your tiles pointing to a focal point
+Tip 1: Laying Timber Look Tiles pointing to a focal point

 Long grout lines draw your eye.
 Therefore, lay your timber look tiles pointing to a focal point in the room, for example a fireplace or a window looking out towards the pool.
 This will direct attention to that point and helps with aesthetics.